We're glad you are interested in learning more about the ETSU Student Government Association.

-- The Executive Branch is composed of the President, who is the Chief Executive Officer of the student body, the Vice President, who serves as President of the Student Senate, the Vice President for Finance and Administration (VPFA), and eight members of the President's Cabinet.
+- The Executive Branch is composed of the President, who is the Chief Executive Officer of the student body, the Executive Vice President (EVP), who serves as President of the Student Senate, the Vice President for Finance and Administration (VPFA), and eight members of the President's Cabinet.

 - The Legislative Branch is the main deliberative body of the Student Government Association.
 The Senate is composed of 30 elected/appointed Senators representing ETSU's colleges.

 - The Judicial Branch is comprised of the Student Court.
-The Student Court is led by a Chief Justice, who is a member of the President's Cabinet, along with 7 associate justices, as well as alternates.
+The Student Court is led by a Chief Justice, who is a member of the President's Cabinet, along with several other associate justices.

 Participating in the SGA